106: Calorie-free oil

 Let's rule me out.

-there is that um there is a way of fishing in America where you put your fist in the water and the catfish bites onto your fist and it's called catfisting
+There is a way of fishing in America where you put your fist in the water and the catfish bites onto your fist, and it's called catfisting.

-is she fishing though James she is fishing okay oh she is she's fishing yeah oh but it's not it's not a conventional fish is it for shrimp or something or some sort of sandworm or is it a crustacean it's a crustacean Okay,
+Oh, but it's not a conventional fish.
+Is it for shrimp or something, or some sort of sand worm, or is it a crustacean?
+It's a crustacean.

-As you were told that time in the doctor's dam.
-Yes, crabs.
+Oh okay it's crabs.
+It's crabs as you as you were told that time in the doctor's dance.

 Things you don't want to hear under other circumstances.